-Open Door Policy: CYS Services program level staff members are approachable and accessible to parent/guardians during the center's operating hours.
+CYS offers a Family friendly environment that encourages parents/guardians to drop in to visit or observe their child/youth.
+CYS program level staff members are approachable and accessible to parents/guardians during the center's operating hours.
 Parents/guardians can voice their concerns, complaints and/or compliments regarding their customer service experience.
-CYS Services offers a Family friendly environment that encourages parents/guardians to drop in to visit or observe their child/youth.

 Ft.
-Detrick CYSS programs are very proud of their staff members working in our Child and Youth programs.
-We also know however, that child abuse can occur in child care settings.
+Detrick CYS programs are very proud of their staff members working in our Child and Youth programs.
+We also know however, that child abuse can occur in childcare settings.
 To protect your child/youth and assist staff in providing quality care, we highly encourage parents to become a partner in their child/youths program.
-Studies point out that abuse is less likely to occur in programs where the parents have access to their children/youth.
+Research shows that abuse is less likely to occur in programs where the parents have access to their children/youth.